 As of December 31, 2009, management conducted an evaluation of the design and effectiveness of the Company's disclosure controls and procedures to provide reasonable assurance that material information relating to the Company is made known to management by others, particularly during the period in which the Company's annual filings are being prepared, and that information required to be disclosed by the Company in its annual filings, interim filings or other reports filed or submitted by it under securities legislation is recorded, processed, summarized and reported within the time periods specified in securities legislation.
-The evaluation took into consideration the Company's Disclosure Policy and internal sub-certification process, and the functioning of its Disclosure Committee.
-In addition, the evaluation covered the Company's processes, systems and capabilities relating to public disclosures and the identification and communication of material information.
+The evaluation took into consideration the Company's Disclosure Policy and internal sub-certification processes, systems and capabilities relating to public disclosures and the identification and communication of material information.
 Based on that evaluation, the Company's Chief Executive Officer and Chief Financial Officer have concluded that the Company's disclosure controls and procedures are appropriately designed and effective.